 You can make a complaint no matter where you live in Australia and it doesn’t cost anything to make a complaint.
 The elements of the complaint process are outlined below.

 Making a complaint

 - You can make a complaint no matter where you live in Australia.

 - It doesn’t cost anything to make a complaint and you don't need a lawyer to make a complaint

 - If you are not sure if you can make a complaint about something, you can contact the Commission’s National Information Service by phone on 1300 656 419 or by email to firstname.lastname@example.org.
 If we can’t help you, we will try to refer you to someone who can.

 - We can only accept written complaints.
 You can make a complaint online at www.humanrights.gov.au/complaints/make-complaint .
 If you prefer, you can print off a complaint form, fill it in and post it to us at GPO Box 5218, Sydney NSW 2001 or fax it to 02 9284 9611.
 We can also send you a complaint form and if necessary, we can help you to write down your complaint.

 - If we cannot deal with your complaint, we will explain why.

-- Usually, we will contact the person or organisation you are complaining about (the respondent) and provide them with a copy of your complaint.
-We will ask for their comments and other information.
+Usually, we will contact the person who are complaining about and give them a copy of your complaint.
+We may ask them to provide specific information and/or a response to the complaint.
 We will let you know what they say about your complaint.

 Complaints to the Commission are resolved through a process known as conciliation.